Research Case Study

 Electrode clearance and isolation check

-Operational procedure: I authored a standard operating procedure (SOP) for safe plasma system startup, RF ignition, gas stabilization, and shutdown to ensure repeatable nanoparticle synthesis experiments.
+Operational procedure: I authored a standard operating procedure for safe plasma system startup, RF ignition, gas stabilization, and shutdown to support repeatable nanoparticle synthesis experiments.

 Selected References